-Download Our Holiday Organizing Checklist and Use These Tips To Get Ready For The Holiday.
+Use These 5 Tips To Get Ready For The Holiday

 Here are our best tips to get ready for the holiday.
-You can download our free Holiday Planner that has checklists and organizing pages to make this prep super simple right here.
+You can download our free Holiday Planner, which has checklists and organizing pages to make this prep super simple right here.

 1. Make a Gift List and Set a Budget